kevinob11/praece-ng-auth/README.md

 <script src="../bower_components/auth0-angular/build/auth0-angular.js"></script>
 <script src="../bower_components/auth0-lock/build/auth0-lock.js"></script>
 ```
+*The last three files (auth0, auth0-angular, auth0-lock) cannot be concatenated with all other js, if concatenated separately into their own file it should be work fine*

+# Example
-# Example - adding the module dependency and setting the configuration up in your angular app.
+Adding the module dependency and setting the configuration up in your angular app.
 ```js
 angular.module('pr.auth').config( [
   'authProvider',